ome/ome-contributing/docs/omero-release-process.rst

 Register CVE
 ^^^^^^^^^^^^

-As soon as a CVE is identified, create a security advisory on `GitHub <https://github.com/ome/openmicroscopy/security/advisories>`_.
+As soon as a vulnerability is identified, create a security advisory on `GitHub <https://github.com/ome/openmicroscopy/security/advisories>`_.
-The work to fix the CVE will be done using the private copy of `ome/openmicroscopy <https://github.com/ome/openmicroscopy/>`_ and the private copies of the Java components.
+The work to fix the vulnerability will be done using the private copy of `ome/openmicroscopy <https://github.com/ome/openmicroscopy/>`_ and the private copies of the Java components.
-The release process needs to eb adjusted in that case.
+The release process needs to be adjusted in that case.

 Release process
 ^^^^^^^^^^^^^^^